Millennials: 5 things you need to know for effective marketing

 - Averse to commitment: offer flexible pricing and short-term renting options.

 - Averse to mass production: Millennials associate mass production with faceless, lying, evil corporations that don't care about them.
-All you have to do is show your brand is the opposite of that: personal, transparent, friendly, and happy to engage with customers any time.
+All you have to do is show your brand is the opposite of that: personal, transparent, friendly, and happy to engage with customers at time.